 The final major difference between RSU and stock options is the way they are taxed.
 The RSUs are taxed based on the ordinary income rates.
-However, the stock options have a more complex taxation system.
+However, stock options have a more complex taxation system.

 Restricted Stock Units vs Options

 Companies can decide between restricted stock units vs options part of your compensation plan.
 Stock options are another common form of equity compensation.
 This is an agreement that provides the terms under which you can buy a specific number of shares at a set price.
-The hope is that the value of the company and therefore the shares increases over time.
+The hope is that the value of the company and therefore the shares increase over time.